hanabi/hanabi.github.io/misc/Announcement_Backlog.md

 **Pink Tempo Clues**

 ```
 * If a player gives a *Tempo Clue* to a pink card, it is never a *Tempo Clue Chop Move*, even if it only gets one card played.
+(This is the same convention as with brown cards.)
 * This is because it is fairly valuable to get pink cards out of the hand as soon as possible in case blocking cards are drawn.
 ```